leoneperdigao/springboot-microservice/README.md

 Now you can point your browser to http:&lt;&lt;host-machine-ip&gt;&gt;:8080/swagger-ui.html.
 You can see the same application we earlier ran from our host machine, now running in the container container from a Docker Image

-## Future Integration with Kubernets
+## Future Integration with Sonar Kubernetes
+TODO

+## Clustering with Kubernetes
 TODO